Heliostar 40 (#1)

 The interference fringes are not symetrical.
 Their profile is closer to a Voigt function rather than the expected Lorentz function.

-The FSR is equal to 11.0 A and the FWHM measured over the full-aperture is between 0.6 and 0.7 A.
+The FSR is equal to 11.0 A and the FWHM measured over the full-aperture is 0.64 A.

 Quantitative analysis of the variation of the CWL over the aperture of the etalon

 Using the same setup as a above, but this time with a lens aperture of only 20 mm (f/4), it is possible to scan the variation of the CWL across the aperture of the etalon.
-Changes are even larger when the eye is used (aperture smaller than 6 mm).
+Changes are even larger when the eye is used (the pupil aperture is smaller than 6 mm).

-Since the diameter of the central ring is proportional to the delta CWL (compared to Ha), changes in the diameter of the central ring reflect changes in the CWL.
+Since the diameter of the central ring is proportional to the delta CWL (from Ha), changes in the diameter of the central ring reflect changes in the CWL.

 The following images show the change along an horizontal diameter.